Jason-Duffy/AVRly/getting-started/README.md

 ## An ISP Programmer
-Such as an [AVRISP MKII][AVRISP_URL], however I had some compatability issues with this one (on MacOS) so instead I just use an Arduino Uno with the "Arduino as ISP" sketch flashed to it, and a simple shield I made - though you can achieve the same thing with some dupont cables if you don't want to wait for the shield to come back from fab.
+Such as an [AVRISP MKII][AVRISP_URL], however I had some compatability issues with this one (on MacOS) so instead I just use an Arduino Uno with the "Arduino as ISP" sketch flashed to it, and [a simple shield I made][Uno_ISP_Shield_URL] - though you can achieve the same thing with some dupont cables if you don't want to wait for the shield to come back from fab.

 ## A USB to Serial Converter
 There are many types available, I use one of [these][USB_Serial_URL].